jaya4606/vtalent-notes/notes/interviewQ&A/interviews.md

 # wipro
 ---------------------------------------------------------------
 ### 1. Tell me about yourself and roles and responsibility?
-* My name is `siraj`, and I have over all `4.7 years` of experience in DevOps and build/release process.
+* My name is `name`, and I have over all `4.7 years` of experience in DevOps and build/release process.
 Throughout my career, I've been involved in setting up and maintaining CI/CD pipelines and delivering releases for multiple applications running on Linux-based distributed infrastructure.
- - Currently I'm working as a DevOps engineer at Dhatsol IT solutions from 2020 to till date.
+ - Currently I'm working as a DevOps engineer at `xxx IT solutions` from 2020 to till date.
 * the tools I worked on are:-
  1. I have managed and configured Git repositories, set up branching and tagging and handled merge requests and notifications to streamline the development process and integrating Git with Jenkins.
  2. I have used maven for building artifacts such as Jar and War files from the source code. this is important in automating the build process and integrating with Jenkins for continuous integration.